connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 ## Next steps

 We could extend upon our chart in a few ways.
-The logic that we used to tween x positions is extensible across any value that could be scaled.
+The logic that we used to tween x positions is extensible across any value that can be animated.
 Currently, only the circles' x positions are tweened; we could do the same to each circles' y positions, or their radius.
-Now that we understand the pattern that enables scroll-driven tweening, we can use it for elements' position, size, and color.
+Now that we understand the pattern that enables scroll-driven tweening, we can use it for things like position, size, and color.

 In visuals other than scatterplots, we could use scroll-driven interaction to tell a more dynamic story, such as linking an interactive map's viewport to the user's scroll position, as we see in this [article](https://www.ons.gov.uk/visualisations/dvc1371/#/E07000223) from the UK's Office of National Statistics: